jdillard/personal-site/_posts/2018-12-12-common-ways-to-customize-sphinx-themes.md

 {% endif %}{% endraw %}
 ```

-## Deploy, Edit, and Feedback Buttons
+## 4. Adding Edit, History, Contribution, Feedback, and Deploy Buttons

-Deploy, edit, and feedback buttons improve the usability of the documentation
+Placing deploy, edit, history, contribution, and feedback buttons to the page
+navigation improves the usability of the documentation website while also
-website while increasing the speed of the feedback and editing loops.
+increasing the speed of the feedback and editing loops.

-### Edit Button
+### Edit, History, and Contribution Buttons

 Allowing less technical user's to easily edit the page they are reading, using
 the editor built into the repository manager, can make it feel a lot more like a